 The rookie faced the Pirates in his next start, scattering seven hits in eight innings, but suffered his first loss, 2-1.
-Kleinhans started seven other contests during the season, losing all of them.
-He notched a relief win, 6-4, over Pittsburgh on July 21, working 5⅓ scoreless innings at Crosley Field.
+Kleinhans started seven other contests during the season, without a victory.
+He notched a relief win, 6-4, over Pittsburgh on July 21, working 5? scoreless innings at Crosley Field.
 His season record of two wins and six losses mirrored that of the Cincinnati team; the Reds finished in the cellar, 42 games behind the champion Cardinals.

 On January 8, 1935, Cincinnati sold Kleinhans to Newark of the International League.
 He paced the Bears mound staff with 17 wins against eight losses, and led the league with six shutouts.
 His fine season resulted in his sale to the New York Yankees, Newark’s parent club.